 Welcome to CHAT and thank you for your interest in us!
 It’s my privilege to tell you why we’re here, and how you can help.

 Centered in social justice, CHAT provides life-changing therapy through our clinic, in schools, and out in the community to those with few—if any—other options.
-CHAT’s speech-language pathologists (SLPs) tailor services specifically to their students’ and clients’ needs, approach their work with deep cultural humility, and understand the need for systemic change in healthcare and education so that children in need can be more sustainably supported.
-We’ve served children for over 40 years, and we're growing our programs and services to reach those who need them most.
-Our newest offerings include teletherapy expanded to 100% of CHAT services, an Executive Functioning Program, a Life Skills Program, and the development of a juvenile justice practice to help court-involved and at risk youth with communication disorders.
+CHAT’s speech-language pathologists (SLPs) tailor services specifically to their students’ and clients’ needs, approach their work with deep cultural humility, and understand the need for systemic change in healthcare and education so that individuals in need can be more sustainably supported.
+We’ve served Chicagoland for over 40 years, and we're growing our programs and services to reach those who need them most.
+Our newest offerings include an Executive Functioning Program, a Life Skills Program, and the development of a juvenile justice practice to help court-involved and at risk youth with communication disorders.
 We have expanded our community partnerships to reach individuals who face barriers to access, and will run programs at five partner sites in summer 2023.
 In 2021, we established the Hallie Quinn Brown Internship, a paid summer program position for aspiring BIPOC SLPs to help increase representation in the field, and the only one of its kind.
 We will soon roll out neurodiversity-affirming consults for families of Autistic individuals to support their communication, in whatever form it may take.

 Karine Faden Fiore